argoproj/argo-events/docs/eventsources/setup/resource.md

 The `key-operation-value` items under the `filter -> labels` are used by the event-source to filter the objects that are eligible for the watch.
-So, in the present case, the event-source will set up a watch for those objects who have label "app: my-workflow".
+So, in the present case, the event-source will set up a watch for those objects who have label "app.kubernetes.io/name: my-workflow".
 You can add more `key-operation-value` items to the list as per your use-case.

 Similarly, you can pass `field` selectors to the watch list options, e.g.,